 Powdered cellulose is a tasteless, odorless, and non-allergenic substance with no nutritional value for dogs.
 It is typically derived from wood pulp, such as paper or cotton, baking the wood down and removing water to create a dehydrated powder.
 It is often used in dog food because it’s cheap and provides a large amount of bulk.

 The counterargument to this is that powdered cellulose is a good source of insoluble fiber, and it is, still, they should be getting that fiber content from actual food that makes up the dog food, not additives.

-The FDA has approved powdered cellulose as safe for use in human and animal foods, but this does not mean that it is healthy or good for your pet!
+The FDA has approved powdered cellulose as safe for human and animal foods, but this does not mean it is healthy or good for your pet!